joeappleton18/WEB-AND-DATABASE-SYSTEMS/week-10/lab.md

 });
 ```

-Notice how we use the `req.params.id` to get the URN from the URL.
-Also, how `:id` is in the route.
-This tells Express that we want to use a parameterised route.
-We can then use the `req.params.id` to get the URN from the URL.
-We then pass the value of the URN parameter as the second parameter of the `query` function.
-We then inject the student object into the view.
-We can then access the student object in the view, as normal by using the following syntax: `<%= student.<FieldName> %>`.

 ### Exercise 4.0: Accessing URL parameters

 1. Use the above examples to update `index.js`'s `'/students/edit/:id'` route to inject the a student object into the view.